2. Februar, 2022

 - Part V: The PROBoter software framework

-Analyzing the security of hardware components is an essential part of penetration tests in the context of embedded systems.
+Analyzing the security of hardware components is an essential part of.
 Especially in the domain of automotive security and upcoming autonomous vehicles, vulnerabilities of electronic control units (ECUs) may have severe implications and therefore should be identified early in the development process.

 Typically, the security analysis requires manual probing of pins or other contact pads on the printed circuit boards (PCBs) followed by the attempt to identify signals and respective bus protocols.
 To increase the efficiency of this hardware analysis and further reduce error-proneness of manual probing steps, we introduce the PROBoter (PROBing roboter) as a novel open-source and self-calibrating architecture for automated PCB analysis as part of a penetration test.